Kashf-e hijab: Reactions

 The unveiling was met with different opinions within Iran.

 The Iranian women's movement had generally been in favor of unveiling since its beginning.
 Unveiling was supported by progressive women's rights advocates such as Khadijeh Afzal Vaziri and Sediqeh Dowlatabadi, who campaigned in support for it.
-Dowlatabadi was an active supporter of the reform, and engaged in the women's committee Kanun-e Banuvan (Ladies Society) formed by the government, which was led by the Shah's daughter Princess Shams to unite women organisations and prepare women for unveiling.
-Many of Iran's leading feminists and women's rights activists organized in the Kanun-e Banuvan to campaign in favor of the Kashf-e hijab, among them Hajar Tarbiat, Khadijeh Afzal Vaziri and Sediqeh Dowlatabadi, Farrokhroo Parsa and Parvin E'tesami.
-The Iranian women's rights activists and feminists were mainly from the educated elite, and some had appeared unveiled even before the Kashf-e hijab: Sediqeh Dowlatabadi is believed to have been the first woman in Iran to have done so, appearing in public in 1928 completely unveilied.
+Dowlatabadi was an active supporter of the reform, and engaged in the women's committee Kanun-e Banuvan, which was led by the Shah's daughter Princess Shams to unite women organizations and prepare women for unveiling.
+Many of Iran's leading feminists and women's rights activists organized in the Kanun-e Banuvan to campaign in favor of the Kashf-e hijab, among them Hajar Tarbiat, Vaziri, Dowlatabadi, Farrokhroo Parsa and Parvin E'tesami.
+The Iranian women's rights activists and feminists were mainly from the educated elite, and some had appeared unveiled even before the Kashf-e hijab: Dowlatabadi is believed to have been the first woman in Iran to have done so, appearing in public in 1928 completely unveilied.
 However, there were also some feminists who opposed the reform; because while they supported unveiling, they did not support a mandatory unveiling, but rather women's right to choose.

 Some Western historians have stated that the reform would have been a progressive step if women had initiated it themselves, but that the method of banning it humiliated and alienated many Iranian women, since its effect was, because of the effect of traditional beliefs, comparable to a hypothetical situation in which European women were suddenly ordered to go out topless into the street.
 Some historians have pointed out that Reza Shah's ban on veiling and his policies were unseen in Atatürk's Turkey, which succeeded in unveiling without introducing a ban.
-The decree by Reza Shah was commented by British consul in Tehran:
+The Shah's decree was commented on by the British consul in Tehran:

 The religious conservatives reacted with opposition toward the reform.
-According to Iran's current Supreme Leader Ali Khamenei, the policy was aimed at "eradicating the tremendous power of faith" in Muslim societies that was enabled by what he termed the "decency of women", as hijab in his view prevented Muslim women from suffering from the "malicious abuse" that he regarded women in the West to be victims of, and what in his view made people preoccupied with sexual desires.
+According to current Supreme Leader of Iran Ali Khamenei, the policy was aimed at "eradicating the tremendous power of faith" in Muslim societies that was enabled by what he termed the "decency of women", as hijab in his view prevented Muslim women from suffering from the "malicious abuse" that he regarded women in the West to be victims of, and what in his view made people preoccupied with sexual desires.